 Text boxes give you additional control over the placement and formatting of your text.
 Here's how to use them:

-- Draw your text box: Click and drag your mouse over the image where you want the text to appear.
+from the dropdown menu. - Draw your text box: Click and drag your mouse over the image where you want the text to appear.
 Release the mouse button to create the box.

 - Enter your text: Click inside the text box and start typing.
 You can adjust font size, style, and color to suit your needs.